Estonia

 I Pillar: State Pension

-As the name says, the state pension is paid by the state.
-The aim is to ensure regular monthly income for persons who have reached retirement age, have become incapable of work, or have lost their provider.
+As the name says, the state pension is a pension paid by the state, the aim of which is to ensure regular monthly income for persons who have reached retirement age, have become incapable of work, or have lost their provider.

-There are several types of state pensions: old-age pension, pension for incapacity for work and the survivor’s pension, national pension, and superannuated pension.
+There are several different types of state pensions: old-age pension, pension for incapacity for work, survivor’s pension, national pension, and superannuated pension.

 The first pillar is the state old-age pension, which is paid to a person who has reached the pensionable age and whose length of employment is at least 15 years.

-The general pensionable age in Estonia is 63 years.
-The pensionable age for women gradually increased to 63 by the year 2016.
+The general pensionable age in Estonia is 63.
+The pensionable age for women was gradually increased to 63 by the year 2016.
 By the year 2026, the general pensionable age in Estonia will be 65.

-The state pension is based on the principle of solidarity, which means that the pensions to today’s pensioners are paid from the taxes of currently working people.
-The state pays the state pension from funds collected for the state budget from social tax.
-The direct payer of the social tax is the employer, who withholds 33% of social tax from the employee’s salary, which the state then pays for health insurance and pensions.
+The state pension is based on the principle of solidarity, which means that the pensions to today’s pensioners are paid from the taxes of people who are currently working.
+The state pension is paid by the state from the funds collected to the state budget from the social tax.
+The direct payer of the social tax is the employer, who withholds 33% of social tax from the salary of the employee, which the state then pays for health insurance and pensions.

 II Pillar: Mandatory Funded Pension

-The second pillar aims to direct a part of the salary of the people working towards their pension so that people would have, in addition to the constantly financed state pension, an additional pension that they accrue themselves.
+The aim of the second pillar is to direct a part of the salary of the people who are working towards their personal pension so that people would have, in addition to the constantly financed state pension, an additional pension that they accrue themselves.

-In the case of the mandatory funded pension, an employee pays a monthly 2% of their gross salary to the pension fund they have selected, and the state adds 4% out of the current social tax that the employee pays.
+In the case of the mandatory funded pension, an employee pays 2% of their gross salary monthly to the pension fund they have selected, and the state adds 4% from the current social tax that the employee pays.

-The money paid into the pension funds is managed by the fund management companies, which invest the pension contributions paid by the employees into different assets to increase the value of the money contributed by the employees over the years.
+The money paid into the pension funds is managed by the fund management companies, which invest the pension contributions paid by the employees into different assets with the aim of increasing the value of the money contributed by the employees over the years.

-• Subscribing to the funded pension is mandatory for persons born in 1983 and later.
+- Subscribing to the funded pension is mandatory for persons who were born in 1983 and later.

 III Pillar: Supplementary Funded Pension

-The third pillar, or the supplementary funded pension, was established to provide people with an opportunity to insure their retirement years even better.
+The third pillar, or the supplementary funded pension, was established with the aim of providing people with an opportunity to insure their retirement years even better.

 There are two options for subscribing to the supplementary funded pension: